gopro/labs/docs/control/tech/README.md

 * **64BT** H8-10/MAX: 12GB Chapter sizes on HERO8/9/10 and MAX cameras (default on H11.)
 Note: Will not be active for QuickCaptures.
 Input Data: 1-enable, 0-disable WARNING: Larger chapters will not playback on camera or support USB transfers, but are compatible with desktop tools.
 Permanent required.",
 * **ARCH** H8-12/MAX: Archive mode: an ultra simplified video camera mode for novices documenting critical events, where you don’t want the camera mode modified.
 Either button will start and stop video capture.
 Input Data: 1-enable, 0-disable WARNING: only removable via the disable command.
 Permanent required.",
 * **AUDS** H10-12: Audio Level: displays the current estimate of the sound pressure level in dB.
 Input Data: 1-enable, 0-disable.",
 * **BASE** H8-10/MAX: Base file name change, adding to beginning of the filename.
-Input: H10/11 supports wildcards within [ ]: like [yyyy-mm-dd] or [HH-MM-SS]  e.g. A-[yyyymmddHHMMSS] WARNING: GoPro App and cloud will not support renamed files.",
+Input: H10-12 supports wildcards within [ ]: like [yyyy-mm-dd] or [HH-MM-SS]  e.g. A-[yyyymmddHHMMSS] WARNING: GoPro App and cloud will not support renamed files.",
 * **BERS** H10-12: Bypass ERS compensation, extremely rare usecases.
 Input Data: 0-display, 1-enable, 2-enable only with EIS off",
-* **BIAS** H9 only: Bias is like EV Compensation, but it can only be used after recording has began.
+* **BIAS** H9 only (new cameras use EVBS): Bias is like EV Compensation, but it can only be used after recording has began.
 It is a hack designed to tweak exposure during a livestream or webcam session.
 Input Data: Number of stops between -6 and 6, supports half stops like 3.5.",
 * **BITR** H10-12: set the compression in Mb/s for the Protune High Bitrate setting.
 Normally this would be around 100Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.Input Data: MB/s from 2 to 200.",
 * **BITH** H10-12: set the compression for LRVs in Mb/s.
 Normally this would be around 4Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.
 Input Data: MB/s from 1 to 100.",
 * **BITL** H11-12: controlling the livestream maximum bitrate (up to 8Mbit/s).
 Input Data: MB/s from 1 to 8.",